iterative/dvc.org/content/docs/command-reference/metrics/index.md

     diff                Show changes in metrics between commits.
 ```

-## Types of metrics

-DVC has two concepts for metrics, that represent different results of machine
-learning training or data processing:

-1. `dvc metrics` represent **scalar numbers** such as AUC, _true positive rate_,
-   etc.
-2. `dvc plots` can be used to visualize **data series** such as AUC curves, loss
-   functions, confusion matrices, etc.

 ## Description

 In order to follow the performance of machine learning experiments, DVC has the